-MFA - AKA multi-factor authentication - helps to secure your Microsoft account by using an authentication method in addition to your password, so that hackers trying to access your account are faced with a much greater challenge than if they had only your password.
+Multi-factor authentication (MFA) helps to secure your Microsoft account by using an authentication method in addition to your password, to prevent hackers trying to access your account.

-Once activated by your system administrator, it’s easy to setup.
+Once MFA is activated for your account it’s easy to setup.

 - Select Scan QR code

-- Once the scan is done press Next
+Once the QR code is scanned press Next

-IMPORTANT: You'll be asked to re-enter your password on your various devices, and as part of this MFA authentication will be required.
+You may be asked to re-enter your password on various devices, and as part of this MFA authentication will be required.